DjangoForAll/Django-Course/Level_6/7_Authorising_tasks/Script/Readme.md

 We already created a model attribute called user, a Foreign key to the User table that Django has.
 Now we will populate the user when a user saves the task.

-Before getting into that lets quickly create a function based view to see how we can access the currently logged in user, we will reuse our sesssion management view for this.
+Before getting into that lets quickly create a function based view to see how we can access the currently logged in user, we will reuse our session management view for this.

 ```python